 What If I Have An Issue With My Therapist?

-You can switch therapists if the one you are working with does not meet your expectations.
+You are always free to discontinue working with a therapist or find a new therapist if the one you are working with does not meet your expectations.
 Due to the diverse needs of clients and the different varieties of training and experience that therapists have, this is a normal and relatively common occurrence.

-If an issue arises that you feel requires addressing you will need to address them directly, or you can seek assistance from the governing body that your therapist belongs to.
+If an issue arises you will need to address your therapist directly or seek assistance from the governing body that your therapist or their supervisor belongs to.

 The therapists listed with us are independent practitioners.
 As a listing directory we are not affiliated with them in any way.
-If you do think there is something we should know about, you are welcome to send us an email, however we are not able to offer any guidance beyond the suggestion that you reach out the that therapists regulatory body, or address the therapist directly to resolve your concerns.
+We are not able to offer any guidance beyond the suggestion that you reach out to that therapists regulatory body or address the therapist directly to resolve your concerns.